-Bai Qi’s this plan scared Qin’s nearby empires, who allied together and sent a great deal of money to Fan Ju, the prime minister of the State Qin, and persuaded him to stop Bai Qi’s strategy.
+Bai Qi’s this plan scared Qin’s nearby empires, who then united together and sent a great deal of money to Fan Ju, the prime minister of the State Qin, and persuaded him to stop Bai Qi’s strategy.

 They convinced Fan Ju that if Bai Qi won and perished the State Zhao, Bai Qi would be more powerful and respectable in the State Qin.

-Considering his personal career, plus Qin’s soldiers and agriculture also required time to recover from those big wars, Fan Ju agreed.
-He persuaded the King of Qin to cease the war, and accept reparations and some ceded cities from the State Zhao and Han.
+Considering his career, plus Qin’s soldiers and agriculture also required time to recover from those big wars, Fan Ju agreed.
+He persuaded the King of Qin to cease the war and accept reparations and some ceded cities from the State Zhao and Han.

 However, months later, the State Zhao refused to cede those cities that they had promised.

-On the contrary, Zhao sent a great deal of treasures to other five kingdoms, and formed a solid alliance to confront the State Qin.
+On the contrary, Zhao sent plenty of treasures to the other five kingdoms and formed a solid alliance to confront the State Qin.

 Unearthed Bronze Carriage of the Warring States Period — Nanjing Museum

 The King of Qin was furious about this default, so he commanded Bai Qi to attack Zhao again.